Cheesy Creamed Spinach Gratin

 I don’t know about you but my favorite part about Thanksgiving dinner is the sides.
 Growing up, my family Thanksgiving gatherings were more of a potluck because there were so many of us.
 This meant there was always a ridiculous buffet of anything and everything.

-I DO love a great pumpkin pie but I always gorged myself on so many sides that I never had room left to try any of the desserts.
+I DO love a great pumpkin pie but I always gorge myself on so many sides that I never have room left to try any of the desserts.
 And believe me…that table was overflowing with goodness as well.
 But once you unbutton your pants….it’s time to pull back a bit and put the fork down.
 Except when it comes to homemade Creamed Spinach.

 Now that it’s just a small part of my family that gets together (because, frankly, the family just got toooo big I think.)
 I make my favorites.
 And I’ve tweaked them just enough over the years that they are now perfect (to me anyway)….and a tradition.

 It makes hosting the holiday easier if you have some go-to dishes that you know will turn out amazing even if the turkey has a mind of it’s own that day.
 Honestly, I don’t know anyone that says the turkey is their favorite part of the dinner anyway.
 So don’t sweat it!

 Creamed Spinach is just that….cooked spinach blended in a creamy sauce that takes minutes to whip up.
 My first taste of it was at Boston Market and I just couldn’t get enough of it.
 This recipe is almost the same as the Boston Market version but I blended in cheese.

 I, now, love it so much but rarely make it at home which is weird because it’s really super simple to make from scratch.
 And this easy Spinach Gratin is just creamed spinach with cheese in it….and on it.
 Then baked into a golden, bubbly cheesy masterpiece that goes so well with any dinner, in my opinion.